The Marsden body composition scales range offer a number of measurements to provide a complete picture of body health, in even greater detail.

 The Body Type Analysis table compares a user’s BMI to their Body Fat Percentage to determine the source of their weight, which is then plotted on this graph to categorise the user’s body type.

-The benefits of doing this, is that the user can then see if they have hidden obesity.
+The benefit of doing this is that the user can then see if they have hidden obesity.
 Thin fat, for example, is a person who has a relatively low body weight, which is made up predominantly of fat.
 So while they may appear thin on the outside, they are not actually healthy.

 Body Balance Evaluation

 The Body Balance Evaluation covers how well-balanced your body is.
 Imbalances in different body segments can increase the risk of injury or posture-related health issues.

 This section consists of a number of tick boxes.
 As is to be expected, a user should ideally have ticks across the top of the columns to show that they have a well-balanced body.
 However, if a section of the body is less developed than the other body, it can create an imbalance.